OlafZielke-EQ/MCQsim/00_Cstuff/README.md

+> [!IMPORTANT]
+> We are currently in the process of "renovating" the code architecture to improve efficiency/scalability etc. This also includes the input/out GUIs.
+To ensure that code versions are consistent, we decided to take the current version down for the time being (i.e., the time we are busy with "renovation".
+Please don't hesitate to contact me for further questions/comments.
 # MCQSIM COMPILATION
 _MCQsim_ is written in _C_ and parallelized with _MPI_.
 It further uses _CBLAS_ (provided via _GSL_ or otherwise).
 These libraries must be accessible during compilation/run-time. _MCQsim_ compilation/installation is done in the command window i.e., terminal.